ARTbio/startbio/docs/R-IOC/variables.md

 ```

-As you see, the levels are “female” and “male”, internally encoded by the value 1 and 2, respectively.
+As you see, the levels are "female" and "male", internally encoded by the value 1 and 2, respectively.
 Thus the internal sequence `1 2 2 1` returns the vector

 ```